david8015/FakeReddit/README.md

 The application structure is layered in a Spring format with entity, controller, service, and dao layers.

-The database is local per machine and utilizes Postgres for storing tables; hibernate accomplishes much of the transactions happening from user to database.
+The database is local per machine and utilizes Postgres for storing tables; hibernate completes the transactions happening from user to database nd vice-versa

 Postman was used to test endpoints and application accuracy.